All you need to know about Trump's impeachment: faces, bets and forecasts

 The complaint of the anonymous informant turned into an investigation into the impeachment of US President Donald Trump, involving dozens of people on both sides of the Atlantic Ocean and creating a direct threat to the presidency of the American leader.
 What is impeachment, is it always associated with the expulsion of the president from the White House, who is involved in the current process and how can it all end?

-Impeachment does not mean the automatic removal of the president from the office, explains Business Insider.
-The impeachment process can be considered something similar to the criminal process.
-The House of Representatives, like the Grand Jury, collects evidence, listens to evidence and drafts impeachment — or charges — against the president.
+Impeachment does not mean the automatic removal of the president from the office, explains Business Insider...
+The impeachment process can be considered something analogous to the criminal process.
+The House of Representatives, like the Grand Jury, gathers evidence, reads evidence, and drafts impeachment — or charges — against the president.

 If the majority of the members of the House vote to blame the president, the Senate holds a trial in which both parties present their cases, and the senators act as jurors.
 If two-thirds of the senators vote in favor of convicting the president on charges brought by the house, the president will be removed from office.